portabled/portabled/src/readme.md

-# portabled v0.5a
+# portabled v0.6w

 Self-editing filesystem embedded in a single HTML file.

-The idea, all of the painstaking implementation and the vision by [Oleg Mihailik](mihailik@gmail.com).
+The idea, all of the painstaking implementation and the vision by [Oleg Mihailik](mailto:mihailik@gmail.com).
 See the credits section for the used libraries and respective licences.

 ### Outstanding tasks:
- * Better internal API for doc handler and for the app itself
- * Highlight of the changed files (comparing local storage and the original DOM)
- * Styles and colours (planning for pale seaside 'Whitstable' blue).
- * Scrollbar to use syntax-highlighted document lines.
- * TypeScript extra features: current signature/symbol in the status, navigate to, search integration, tooltips.
- * More local storage adapters.
+ * Unifying of all import/export into 'moreDialog'.
+ * Download/upload for GitHub, GDrive, Dropbox etc.
+ * Extra power in Chrome app, node-webkit, HTMLA-ie7: I/O to the actual filesystem.
  * Delete folder.
  * Rename file/folder.
- * Upload to GitHub, GDrive, Dropbox etc.
- * Stronger browser support (the target is ALL).
- * FS integration in Chrome app, node-webkit, HTMLA-ie7.
- * node emulation over portabled-Drive.
+ * Saving current position in documents.
+ * TypeScript extra features: navigate to, search integration, tooltips.
+ * Sub-domains for TypeScript/JavaScript completion/build contexts.
+ * Doc handlers in plugins, plugin API and isolation (using iframes with their own 'global' and 'require').
+ * node.js emulation for plugins and dependencies, allowing non-doc plugins.
+ * Highlight of **changes** in files.
+ * Styles and colours (planning for pale seaside 'Whitstable' blue, maybe black theme too).
+ * Scrollbar to use syntax-highlighted document lines.
  * Toast popup/fadeout messages for key events: opening, building, import-export completion.
- * Sub-domains for doc handlers (separate contexts in TS/JS for selected subdirectories)
- * Demos in the repository: itself, TypeScript whole, PE.js, dummy sample

-The next big version cut is planned for Christmas.
+ * Add whole raw TypeScript repository sample.